CJLearnin/CJLearnin.github.io/INST-377-final/docs/user.md

 <h2>Help Page</h2>
-	The Help Tab is a page to aid developers that may want too added to our project.
+	The Help Tab is a page to aid developers that may want to be added to our project.
 The page tells developers about our technology stack, how to use the website, and about our team members.
 The help page is for educational purposes and users cannot perform any clickable actions on it.